go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 ```

 ## Verify GPG signature
 Gitea signs all binaries with a [GPG key](https://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x2D9AE806EC1592E2) to prevent against unwanted modification of binaries.
-To validate the binary download the signature file which ends in `.asc` for the binary you downloaded and use the gpg command line tool.
+To validate the binary, download the signature file which ends in `.asc` for the binary you downloaded and use the gpg command line tool.

 ```sh
 gpg --keyserver pgp.mit.edu --recv 7C9E68152594688862D62AF62D9AE806EC1592E2